nubenetes/awesome-kubernetes/docs/devsecops.md

 - [devopscube.com: Vault Agent Injector Tutorial: Inject Secrets to Pods Using Vault Agent](https://devopscube.com/vault-agent-injector-tutorial/)
 - [hashicorp.com: Announcing HashiCorp Vault 1.8](https://www.hashicorp.com/blog/vault-1-8)
 - [hashicorp.com: A Kubernetes User's Guide to HashiCorp Nomad Secret Management](https://www.hashicorp.com/blog/a-kubernetes-user-s-guide-to-hashicorp-nomad-secret-management) Learn how secrets management in Kubernetes compares to HashiCorp Nomad, and see why HashiCorp Vault is a powerful solution for both.
+- [igorzhivilo.com: Scheduled backup of Vault secrets with Jenkins on Kubernetes](https://igorzhivilo.com/vault/scheduled-backup-vault-secrets/) If you ever wondered how to save the secrets of HashiCorp's Vault on a daily basis.

+### Azure Key Vault to Kubernetes akv2k8s
+- [akv2k8s.io 🌟](https://akv2k8s.io/) Azure Key Vault to Kubernetes (akv2k8s) makes Azure Key Vault secrets, certificates and keys available in Kubernetes and/or your application - in a simple and secure way

 ### CyberArk and Ansible
 - [ansible.com: Simplifying secrets management with CyberArk and Red Hat Ansible Automation Platform](https://www.ansible.com/blog/simplifying-secrets-management-with-cyberark-and-red-hat-ansible-automation-platform)